mitre-ace-direct/ace-direct/iam/README.md

 The NGINX route `/ace` **must match** the base name `ace` in this installation.

-**Note:** whenever OpenAM restarts, you **must** restart NGINX, and you should restart all ACE Direct Node.js servers.
-All in this order.
+**Note:** whenever OpenAM restarts, you **must** restart NGINX, and you should restart all ACE Direct Node.js servers, all in this order.

-### Testing OpenAM With NGINX
+### Testing OpenAM with NGINX

 After updating the NGINX configuration and restarting NGINX.
 Assuming the public FQDN of the NGINX server is `portal.domain.com`, open a web browser and navigate to:

 `https://portal.domain.com/ace`

+If successful, the OpenAM home page will open.

 **This completes the OpenAM installation and configuration.** :checkered_flag: :trophy:

-### Reinstallation of OpenAM (optional)
+### Reinstall OpenAM

 You may need to reinstall OpenAM after installation errors.
-Or if there was a previous installation of OpenAM or Tomcat, then it would be wise to reinstall cleanly.
+If there was a previous installation of OpenAM or Tomcat, then it would be wise to reinstall it cleanly.

-To reinstall OpenAM, remove the `tomcat` user, delete the `tomcat` folder, and clean up before reinstalling:
+To delete an existing OpenAM installation and reinstall it cleanly:

 ```bash
 $  service tomcat stop